 It is never recommended to hike in the middle of summer, especially midday.
 If you are bound and determined to hike in the summer, make sure you begin just before sunrise and end by late morning.

-If you aren’t an early riser, now is the perfect time to start!
-When hiking in Sedona it is best to begin just before, or right at sunrise, except for during the winter.
-The parking lots can get full, crowds can get large, and you may not get the experience you set out to seek.
+If you aren’t an early riser then now is the perfect time to start!
+When hiking in Sedona it is best to begin just before, or right at sunrise (except for during the winter).
+The parking lots fill up fast, crowds can get large, lines form at the cave, and you may not get the experience you set out to seek.

 Some trails are good for sunset, however if you want to visit the Boynton Canyon Trail’s Subway Cave, it has its best light inside the cave during morning-afternoon.